Hermetian/langchain_sxsw/README.md

 To deploy this website to GitHub Pages:

-1. Push your code to the `main` branch of your GitHub repository
+1. Push your code to the `master` branch of your GitHub repository

 2. Go to the repository settings on GitHub

 3. Scroll down to the "GitHub Pages" section

-4. Select the `main` branch as the source
+4. Select the `master` branch as the source

 5. Click "Save" and your website will be published